Guide

 What Is a Medical Chronology?

-A medical chronology is a concise, factual report that summarizes a patient’s medical treatment history in chronological order.
+A medical record chronology is a concise, factual report that summarizes a patient’s medical treatment history in chronological order.

 This guide explores medical chronologies for personal injury claims.
 Read on to discover the importance of chronologies, what makes a great treatment visualization, and how AI platforms streamline chronology creation while enhancing accuracy.